-From the architect.
+Text description provided by the architects.
 The building with 3 stories, it’s and edification from the late 19th century, early 20th century.
 Suffered normal degradation as a result of non- structural modifications along the various occupations that had.

 The upper floors were vacant but the ground floor was still operational with a commercial occupation.